 With Australia still engaging in a national debate surrounding the annual celebration of a day tarnished by historical violence and colonialism, we wanted to focus our energy in reaching out to local developers who have a deep passion and understanding of First Nations culture and video games.

-We spoke with Brett Leavy, an Indigenous artist, Managing Director of Bilbie Virtual Labs and creator of Virtual Songlines, representing the heritage and histories of First Nations people within an immersive and interactive VR experience.
+We spoke with Brett Leavy, an Indigenous artist, Managing Director of Bilbie Virtual Labs, and creator of Virtual Songlines, representing the heritage and histories of First Nations people within an immersive and interactive VR experience.
 We also chatted with Phoebe Watson, an Indigenous Game Designer with DragonBear Studios, currently working on the upcoming magical co-op extravaganza Innchanted.
-Our full interviews with these two amazing individuals will soon be available to listen to via podcast.
+Our full interviews with these two amazing individuals is available to listen to via podcast.

 Brett Leavy is a Kooma person from Western Queensland with extensive knowledge of his culture, dedicating his “whole life about how we communicate connection” and helping others learn through technology.
 He exclaims, “that’s my journey”.
 Brett was one of the establishers of the First Nations national TV service we now know today as NITV, among many other arts and media initiatives.
 It’s the best space to share ideas and expand knowledge of First Nations culture as a platform.

 “… it’s just the ability for us to tell people our great ideas, and everybody’s got a great idea… great ideas are what moves our people together and collectively forward as a community.”

 Now, Brett and his team at Bilbie Virtual Labs are harnessing Virtual Reality to generate empathy and understanding of First Nations culture.
 They are crafting Indigenous people’s ongoing connection to country, bringing people back to a natural landscape without city high-rises to experience a pre-colonised Australia.